nightroman/FarNet/PowerShellFar/README.md

 * Easy prefix macro

-    A macro that expands the empty command line to 'ps: '.
+    Use a macro that expands empty command lines to `ps:`.
     See *PowerShellFar.macro.lua*, `[Space]`.

 * Easy invoke macro